claytonbarrozo/udportfolio-master/README.md

 * <a href="http://www.84colors.com/work.html">http://www.84colors.com/work.html</a>

 ### My updates
-* Changed the size of the pictures
+* Used imageoptim to decrease the size of the pictures